-Alongside several other 2018 event trends that are shaping the industry, the mobile event app will continue to have much influence over events throughout this year and beyond.
-Developments in app capabilities as well as new guidelines introduced by Apple have both propelled event app providers to evolve and innovate at a faster-than-expected pace.
+Developments in-app capabilities, as well as new guidelines introduced by Apple, have both propelled event app providers to evolve and innovate at a faster-than-expected pace.
 Luckily, this is good news for event organizers.

 Apple’s New App Guidelines